sourcebroker/deployer-extended-typo3/README.rst

 for database and media synchronization:

-- `sourcebroker/deployer-extended-database`_ package which provides some php framework independent tasks to synchronize database
+- `sourcebroker/deployer-extended-database`_ package which provides some php framework independent tasks to synchronize database between multiple instances

-- `sourcebroker/deployer-extended-media`_  package which provides some php framework independent tasks to synchronize media
+- `sourcebroker/deployer-extended-media`_  package which provides some php framework independent tasks to synchronize media between multiple instances

 Installation